Yasuo Mizui: Four completed forms

+Oscillation

 The Oscillo-Relief cut is a shape created through the vertical oscillatory motion and horizontal oscillation of an electrical resistance.
 This free form does not result from a prior plan, but the technique requires precise control.
-Oscillo-Relief is a fundamental invention of Mizui, which he first applied to his sculptures in 1972.
+Oscillo-Relief is an invention of Mizui, which he first applied to his sculptures in 1972.

-In 1981, Mizui was invited to participate in the 2nd Henry Moore Grand Prize Exhibition at the Hakone Open-Air Museum in Nagano Prefecture, Japan, where he created Oscillo-Complex (stone, 3m x 1.3m x 1.2m) and received a Special Prize at the exhibition.
+In 1981, Mizui was invited to participate in the 2nd Henry Moore Grand Prize Exhibition at the Hakone Open-Air Museum in Nagano Prefecture, Japan, where he created Oscillo-Complex, stone, 3 x 1.3 x 1.2 m, and received a Special Prize at the exhibition.